 When icy weather or snow is forecast, we use grit (rock salt) to treat roads and pavements around town centres, schools, train stations and local shops.
 We also clear ice and snow.

-We grit roads and pavements around town centres, schools, train stations and local shops, as well as clearing ice and snow.
-We have a winter maintenance duty officer on call 24 hours a day, seven days a week, to make decisions on gritting activity based on Met Office forecasts.
+During the winter period we have a duty officer on call 24 hours a day, seven days a week, to make decisions on gritting activity based on weather forecasts.

-We usually salt roads during late evening or early morning, depending on when icy conditions are predicted to occur.
+We usually grit roads during late evening or early morning, depending on when icy conditions are predicted to occur.

-We salt these routes before the temperature drops below zero, to reduce the risk of ice forming.
-This is called precautionary salting.
+We grit these routes before the temperature drops below zero, to reduce the risk of ice forming.
+This is called precautionary gritting.

 Priority routes include:

 - roads leading to fire stations and hospitals

 We aim to complete all precautionary gritting of the priority network within three hours of commencing.